 If you can't file by the due date and you don't owe any tax amount with your tax return, you are not required to file for an extension of time to file.
-However, if you are expecting a refund, you might need an extension of time to file if you are claiming the Unified Tax Credit for the Elderly.
-See the instructions for the Unified Tax Credit for the Elderly on page 24.
+However, if you are expecting a refund, you might need an extension of time to file if you are claiming the unified tax credit for the elderly.
+See page 32 instructions for an unified tax credit for the elderly.

 If you can't meet the filing deadline and expect to owe tax with your return, you should apply for an automatic extension.
-The extension allows additional time to complete and file your income tax return; however, the extension does not provide additional time to pay the amount of tax owed.
-To make the extension valid, you must pay at least 90% of the tax expected to be due by April 15, 2005.
+The extension allows additional time to complete and file your income tax return; however, the extension does not provide additional time to pay the tax owed.
+To make the extension valid, you must pay at least 90 percent (.90) of the tax expected to be due by April 17, 2006.

 There are two ways to get an extension for filing your Indiana tax return.
-One way is to file Indiana's extension Form IT-9 by April 15, 2005.
-This extends the filing date to June 15, 2005.
-Remember, you must pay at least 90% of the tax due for the extension to be valid.
+One is to file Indiana's extension Form IT-9 by April 17, 2006.
+This extends the filing date to June 17, 2006.
+Remember, you must pay at least 90 percent (.90) of the tax due for the extension to be valid.
 A copy of Form IT-9 is on page 40.
-You may also pay your extension payment online at www.in/gov/dor/epay/index.html.
+You may also pay your extension payment online at www.in/gov/dor/ epay/index.html

 Indiana also recognizes valid federal extension dates plus 30 days.
 So, if you file for a federal extension, simply attach a copy of the Federal Form 4868 to your Indiana return when filing.
-Again, 90% of the tax due must still be paid by April 15, 2005.
+Again, 90 percent (.90) of the tax due must still be paid by April 17, 2006.

-Military personnel on duty outside of the U.S. and Puerto Rico on the filing due date will be allowed an automatic sixty (60) day extension of time to file.
-A statement must be attached to the return verifying that you were outside of the U.S. or Puerto Rico on April 15, 2005.
+Military personnel on duty outside of the U.S. and Puerto Rico on the filing due date will be allowed an automatic 60 day extension of time to file.
+A statement must be attached to the return verifying that you were outside of the U.S. or Puerto Rico on April 17, 2006.

 Military personnel in a presidentially declared combat zone have an automatic extension of 180 days after they leave the combat zone.
 Also, if they are hospitalized outside the United States as a result of such service, the 180 day extension period begins after being released from the hospital.
-The spouse of such serviceman must use the same method of filing for both Federal and Indiana (e.g. single or joint).
-When filing the return, write "Combat Zone" across the top of the form (above your social security number).
+The spouse of such servicemember must use the same method of filing for both federal and Indiana (e.g. single or joint).
+When filing the return, write "Combat Zone" across the top of the form (above your Social Security number).
 Mail this return to the following address: Indiana Department of Revenue, P.O.
 Box 2305, Indianapolis, IN 46206-2305.